All posts by Jeimy Ruiz

 Tech leaders should embrace the use of AI code generation—not only to streamline development, but also to empower developer teams to collaborate, drive meaningful business outcomes, and deliver exceptional value to customers.

-Ready to get started with the world’s most widely adopted AI developer tool?
-Learn more or get started now.
+Learn more or get started with the world’s most widely adopted AI developer tool.

 The post How AI code generation works appeared first on The GitHub Blog.